AxonIQ/reference-guide/configuring-infrastructure-components/command-processing/command-dispatching.md

 ## Distributing the command bus

-The command bus implementations described in earlier only allow command messages to be dispatched within a single JVM.
 Sometimes, you want multiple instances of command buses in different JVMs to act as one.
 Commands dispatched on one JVM's command bus should be seamlessly transported to a command handler in another JVM while sending back any results.